yusufbrima/ESD5/readme.md

 ## Visualization

-Visualizations of audio samples, predictions, and plots are available in `Play.ipynb`.
+Visualizations of audio samples, predictions, and plots are available in `Visualize.ipynb`.
 These include:

 - Time-domain representations
 - Time-frequency domain representations (spectrograms)